What Crypto does Stake offer?

 Most players on Stake use Bitcoin as their primary currency and it appears at the top of the drop down menu on the site.
 Bitcoin is usually associated with a predominantly orange and sometimes slightly yellow colour.

-Currently, the value of one Bitcoin in United States Dollars is just under $11,000 but this number can fluctuate depending on the market.
+Currently, the value of one Bitcoin in United States Dollars is just over $24,000 but this number can fluctuate depending on the market.

 Substantial drops or increases aren’t as common but if you’re considering Bitcoin, it’s something you need to look into.